Barcelona Supercomputing Center - Centro Nacional de Supercomputación (BSC)

 BSC is a Severo Ochoa Center of Excellence and a first level hosting member of the European research infrastructure PRACE (Partnership for Advanced Computing in Europe).
 BSC also manages the Spanish Supercomputing Network (RES).

-BSC is a consortium formed by the Ministry of Economy, Industry and Competitiveness of the Spanish Government, the Business and Knowledge Department of the Catalan Government and the Universitat Politecnica de Catalunya – BarcelonaTech.
+BSC is a consortium formed by the Ministry of Science, Innovation and Universities of the Spanish Government, the Business and Knowledge Department of the Catalan Government and the Universitat Politecnica de Catalunya – BarcelonaTech.

 Key Facts of BSC